 About The Program

-Get ready to teach young children in schools, grades Pre-kindergarten to six, and community preschool settings.
+Get ready to teach young children in grades Pre-kindergarten to six in elementary schools and community preschool settings.
 We focus on providing you with a solid foundation in child development, educational psychology and the role of the family and society in education.
-You'll graduate with an in-depth understanding of balanced literacy approaches and the skills to advocate for equitable learning opportunities for all children.
+You'll graduate with an in-depth understanding of instructional approaches, practical field-based experience and the skills to advocate for equitable learning opportunities for all children.

 Career Paths